Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Conclusions

-3mm {\bf Summarizing}, we have derived finite-temperature sum rules for the internal energy~\eq{eq:QQ:energy} and pressure~\eq{eq:QQ:pressure} of heavy quarks systems.
-The Michael-Rothe sum rules for action~\eq{eq:MR:action} and energy~\eq{eq:QQ:energy:0} are recovered automatically in the zero-temperature limit.
-It turns out that the new sum rules provide us with a known relation~\eq{eq:E:exact} for the internal energy $E$ of the quarks~\eq{eq:EcQ}.
+We derived the finite-temperature sum rules Equations \eq{eq:QQ:energy} and \eq{eq:QQ:pressure} of gluons in heavy quarks systems.
+From~our sum rules, the~Michael-Rothe sum rules for the action~Equation \eq{eq:MR:action} and for the energy~Equation \eq{eq:QQ:energy:0} are recovered automatically in the zero-temperature limit.
+In~addition, the~new sum rules provide us with \text{the new expression}~Equation \eq{eq:EP:exact} for the internal energy $E$ of the quarks~Equation \eq{eq:EcQ}.

-At the same time, these sum rules lead to the new expression~\eq{eq:P:exact} for the spatial integral~\eq{eq:EcQ} of the excess in the gluonic pressure, $\mathrm{V}\!\!\!P_\cQ$.
-The pressure excess in a heavy quarkonia is always negative similarly to the Casimir pressure in certain systems.
-The excess is caused by interactions between the heavy quarks because an isolated (anti)quark does not affect the pressure at all.
+At the same time, these sum rules lead to the new expression~Equation \eq{eq:EP:exact} for the spatial integral~Equation \eq{eq:EcQ} of the excess in the gluonic pressure, $\Pi_\cQ$ around quarks.
+The~excess corresponds to the difference between the pressure in the gluonic system in the presence of the quarks and without quarks.
+In~the confining phase, this excess may be interpreted as the effect of the confining string, which is open at the (anti-)quarks that serve as sources and sinks of the chromoelectric field.
+We~found that the pressure excess of the gluons around a heavy quark-antiquark state is always negative, independent of the phase of the gluonic~system.

-The variation in internal energy~\eq{eq:fund} and in free energy~\eq{eq:dF} can be expressed via the entropy $S_{Q\bQ}$, Eq.~\eq{eq:SQQ}, and the new generalized force, $X_{Q\bQ} \propto \mathrm{V}\!\!\!P_\cQ$, Eq.~\eq{eq:XQQ}.
-The force $X_{Q\bQ}$ comes in conjunction with the spatial size of the heavy quark system $R$, similarly to the entropy-temperature pair.
+We also derived the exact equation of state~Equation \eq{eq:EoS} that relates the excess in the gluonic energy to the excess in the gluonic pressure around the heavy-quark systems.
+The~generalization of our results to multi-quark systems is straightforward and given in Equations~\eq{eq:multi:1} and \eq{eq:multi:2}.

-We derived the exact equation of state~\eq{eq:EoS} that relates the excess in the gluonic energy to the excess in the gluonic pressure around the heavy-quark systems.
-The generalization to multiquark systems is straightforward~\eq{eq:multi:1},~\eq{eq:multi:2}.
+\funding{The work was partially supported by Grant No. 0657-2020-0015 of the Ministry of Science and Higher Education of~Russia.}